mrismanaziz/Reforestation/README.md

-## What has ears but cannot hear?
-A field of corn.
+## How do you make holy water?
+You boil the hell out of it.